-This Global Indymedia website is best used as pointer to local Indymedia coverage.
-You will find some of local Indymedia sites more active, see links below in left & right hand columns.
+This Global Indymedia website is best used as a pointer to local Indymedia coverage.
+Some Indymedia sites are more active than others.
+Links to local IMCs are in the left and right columns.

 post your news

 instantly upload your audio, video, photo or text directly from your browser

 Friday, June 8th at 10:30 am, nonprofit Right 2 Survive kicks off the eighth annual Pitch a Tent, a 24-hour direct action event designed to elevate the conversation around survival camping in our community.
 Pitch a Tent highlights the diverse lived experience of unhoused and formerly unhoused people through music, testimony, interactive art and education.

 Pitch a Tent highlights the diverse lived experience of unhoused and formerly unhoused people through music, testimony, interactive art and education.
 It calls attention to the cognitive dissonance present in city decisions that once a year allow for recreational camping along the 4.2 mile Grand Floral Parade route, while criminalizing the everyday efforts to survive of those who have no other choice but to live outside.

 Don't want to fight fascists?
 You are a fascist.
 Call to Resist Patriot Prayer Bringing Nazis to Portland Thu, May 24, 2018

 Joey Gibson and Patriot Prayer have short memories, but our community does not.
 Rose City Antifa knows now, just as we did last year: Gibson is a magnet for violent white supremacists and bigots.
 The time between then and now has only reinforced our resolve, and the evidence of Patriot Prayer's racist ties has accumulated to undeniable quantities.